YongchengYAO/CartiMorph-Viewer/README.md

   - MR image and subregional masks
   - quantitative results for cartilage morphometrics

+## Example Results from CMT

+Try CMV with our example results from the CMT.
+Just unzip the file and select the top-level folder in CMV.

 ## Step-by-step Instructions

 <div style="text-align:center"> <img src="README.assets/fig_report_sample.png"  style="zoom:100%;" /> </div>